A telemarketer can call me any time of day.

 from a teletypewriter (TTY) device, dial 1-888-362-5889

-The CRTC will not contact you to let you know what happened with your complaint.
+The CRTC won’t follow up with you to tell you what happened with your complaint.

-If a telemarketer breaks the federal or provincial laws prohibiting deceptive telemarketing practices, you can report them.
-An example of deceptive telemarketing is if a caller says that you’ve won a prize, and all you have to do is pay for the shipping and handling fees or purchase a product to qualify.
+If a telemarketer breaks the federal or provincial laws against deceptive telemarketing practices, you can report them.
+An example of deceptive telemarketing is if a caller says you’ve won a prize, and all you have to do is pay the shipping and handling fees or purchase a product to qualify.

 To report deceptive telemarketing practices to the federal Competition Bureau:

-To report deceptive telemarketing practices to the provincial Consumer Protection BC:
+To flag deceptive telemarketing practices to the provincial Consumer Protection BC:

 Even if your phone number is on the National Do Not Call List, you might still receive fraudulent telemarketing calls.
-If you receive a call that you think may be fraudulent, contact law enforcement authorities or the Canadian Anti-Fraud Centre on their website or by toll-free phone at 1-888-495-8501.
+If you get a call you think may be bogus, contact law enforcement authorities or the Canadian Anti-Fraud Centre on their website or by toll-free phone at 1-888-495-8501.

 Common questions